CHEWX/admireplate/README.md

 A bare bones index.html template.

 ## CSS
-* `_config.scss` Put all your variables in here e.g. colors, padding, border radius - this helps with consistency across your project.
+* `_varibles.scss` Put all your variables in here e.g. colors, padding, border radius - this helps with consistency across your project.
+* `_elements.scss` All re-usable styles in here to keep to OOCSS - Remember DRY.
 * `_forms.scss` Some basic form styles.
 * `_grid.scss` A basic responsive grid system with 12 columns.
+* `_helper.scss` Helper classes.
 * `_icons.scss` This is Font Awesome's CSS stylesheet.
 * `_ie.scss` Any styles that you need to add in order for Internet Explorer to work.
 * `_layout.scss` This is where your main styles go.
 I typically have header, footer, logo classes here.